NativeScript/firebase/packages/firebase-auth/README.md

 firebase().auth().signInWithCredential(githubAuthCredential);
 ```

-#### Google
+### Sign in with Google account

-Most configuration is already setup when using Google Sign-In with Firebase, however you need to ensure your machine's SHA1 key has been configured for use with Android.
+Most configuration is already set up when using Google Sign-In with Firebase.
+However, you need to ensure your machine's SHA1 key has been configured for use with Android.
 You can see how to generate the key on the [Authenticating Your Client documentation](https://developers.google.com/android/guides/client-auth).

+- Install the `nativescript/google-signin` plugin, configure Google Sign-in by calling the `configure` method, sign in the user to their Google account to obtain the ID and access tokens.
+Pass the obtained tokens to Firebase.
 ```ts
 import { firebase } from '@nativescript/firebase-core';
 import { GoogleAuthProvider } from '@nativescript/firebase-auth';